albinotonnina/webrtc-videocall-app/docs/webrtc-deep-dive.md

 - **Codecs**: Browser defaults (typically VP8/VP9 or H.264)
 - **Bitrate**: Browser adaptive (no constraints)

-**The takeaway**: You've built a real WebRTC application from first principles.
+**The takeaway**: This is a real WebRTC application built from first principles.
 Most developers never touch this layer — they use SDKs that hide all the complexity.
 Understanding this gives you superpowers for debugging, optimization, and building more advanced real-time apps. 🚀